-Through years of experimentation with various platforms I've found some great free tools that have helped me sign more deals and leave a lasting impact in prospects minds.
+Through years of experimentation with various platforms I've found three awesome free tools that have helped me sign more deals and leave a lasting impact in client's minds.

-The easiest way to schedule a sales call – Doodle
+1) The easiest way to schedule a sales call

 Forget the emails back and forth trying to coordinate a meeting time.
 Doodle Polls is by far the best and easiest tool for scheduling a call with multiple people.

 Create a free account by logging in with Gmail, or signup with your email address.
-Using their super easy app, or website, simply create a poll allowing others to vote on their favourite upcoming meeting times.
-Once everyone has completed their availability you simply pick the time that works for everyone.
+Using their incredibly simple app or website, simply create a poll allowing others to vote on their favourite meeting times.
+Once everyone has completed their availability, simply pick the time that works best for everyone.

 There’s no need for clients to download an app or install any software, and it automatically sync’s with your calendar!

 It’s difficult enough getting a dedicated moment of someone's time so it’s critically important that the meeting request is an incredibly simple process.
 If the client has to jump through hoops just to set up a meeting, you’re already behind the 8-ball.